-Evaluation Information 1 List all dates included in the audit.
-2 List all the locations and worksites included in the audit.
-3 Check all boxes that apply for "Type of Audit" and "Type of Auditor".
-4 List the name(s) of the most current trained individual(s) representing the Certificate of Recognition complete with the most recent training date.
+- 1 List all dates included in the Audit. - 2 List all locations and worksites included in the audit - 3 Check all boxes that apply for "Type of Audit" and "Type of Auditor" - List the name(s) of the most current trained individual(s) representing the Certificate of Recognition complete with the most recent training date.
 List only one name for each category.
-Individuals listed must be in full time or part-time service to the employer.
-5 Enter company information and include the e-mail address for the key contact.
-The key contact is the person primarily concerned with the detailed administration of the safety program and may not necessarily be a senior company officer.
-6 List the number of employees at the time of the audit.
-Include employees associated with employers under contract to the auditee.
-This number will be used to determine the interview sample size.
-7 Enter auditor information only for the certified auditor.
-If information does not apply for certain fields enter "n/a".
-8 Only 1 auditor name can appear on the audit tool.
-9 All fields on this form must be completed.
+Individuals listed must be in full time or part time service to the employer. - Enter company information and include the e-mail address for the key contact.
+The key contact is the person primarily concerned with the detailed administration of the safety program and may not necessarily be a senior company officer. - List the number of workers at the time of the audit, include employees associated with employers under contract to the auditee.
+This number will be used to determine the interview sample size. - 7 Enter auditor information only for the certified auditor.
+If information does not apply for certain fields enter "n/a" - 8 Only 1 Auditor name can appear on the audit tool. - 9 All fields on this form must be completed.

+V 13.0 Jan.
+2023

+Evaluation Information Sheet

+Evaluation information 1 011001

-Audit Dates (dd-mm-yy) Locations Included in the Audit
+Audit Dates d-mmm-yyyy udit Dates d-mmm-yyyy Locations Included in the Audit

-Type of Audit Type of Auditor Training Verification
+Type of Audit Type of Auditor Trai ning Verification

-.,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Name Date Completed
+7 tour ridation Name Date Completed

-Training/Self Student Safety Management
+Training/Self Student Safe ty Management

-Internal Internal Leadership for Safety Excellence with
+Internal Internal dership for Safety Excellence with iciency

-Personal/ Proficiency Safety Auditor Training
+Personal Maintenance ty Auditor Training

-Maintenance WHMIS 2015 Train the Trainer or WHMIS

-Maintenance 2015 Live on the Work Site or Basic
+2015 MIS 2015 Train the Trainer or WHMIS 5 Live on the Work Site or Basic ning Techniques

-Training Techniques
+Hall iiig roomiquos

-Company Information
+Company Informatio n

 Legal Name:

-Address: City: Province:
+Province:

-Postal Code: Phone: E-mail:
+Postal Code: Phone Number: Email:

-Key Contact: Current number of employees: Current number of employees:
+Key Contact: Current Nur nber of Employees:

-Nature and type of work:
+WCB Account Number r(s): Nature and Ty pe of Work:

-WCB Account Numbe r(s)

-WCB Industry Code(s)
+WCB Industry Code(s) :

 Auditor Information

 Name: Office Number:

 Company: Cell Phone:

 Address: Fax Number:

-City: Email:
+City: - Email:

-Province: Cert #:
+Province: Cert #: Postal Code:

-Postal Code: